gautham007gs/24mail/replit.md

 **Dark Mode Implementation:**
 - CSS custom properties for light and dark themes in `index.css`
-- CSS containment (`contain: layout style`) on email viewer to prevent style cascade
+- Aggressive CSS isolation on email viewer to prevent all style cascade
 - Consistent dark variants (`dark:`) applied to all UI elements
 - Smooth theme transitions with 300ms easing
 - Proper color contrast maintained in both modes